sirkyp/fhir-t1d-exchange/README.md

 ## Examples

-Complete examples are provided for all profiles:
+Complete examples are defined in FSH files and automatically generated:
-- Patient registration with demographics
-- Provider and organization setup
-- Clinical encounters and observations
-- Condition and medication documentation
+- **T1DExamples.fsh**: Patient, provider, encounter, observation, condition, and medication examples
-- SDOH screening and family history
+- **T1DBundleExamples.fsh**: Bundle examples for data submission and patient data
+- Examples are compiled by SUSHI into JSON format in `fsh-generated/resources/`
+- All examples demonstrate proper use of T1D Exchange profiles and extensions

 ## Contributing